-One thing I do really well is exaggerate.
+One thing I do well is to exaggerate.
 The previous weekend diary included many galleries, museums, a lot of coffee stops and masks thanks to a duo: 9th edition of Berlin Art Week and Galleries Weekend.
 This if we don’t count also the 11th Berlin Biennale for contemporary art, and all lighted up together by the Festival of Lights.
 I like Septembers.

 It wasn’t us